-- F. The designated investigator shall conclude the investigation as quickly as possible, without compromising thoroughness.
-Unless good cause is shown by the designated investigator satisfactory to the board, which may extend the time for the investigation, the investigation and recommendations to the board shall be delivered to the board within 60 days of the date that the designated investigator first received the assignment from the board. - G. Following an investigation, the designated investigator shall report to the board and make a recommendation for either dismissal of the complaint or proceeding to an informal hearing, consent order, or formal hearing. - H. The designated investigator may determine that the licensee or registrant's explanation satisfactorily answers the complaint and may recommend to the board that the matter be dismissed. - If the designated investigator's recommendation for an informal hearing is accepted by the board, the designated investigator shall notify the licensee or registrant of the time, date, and place of the informal hearing and of the issues to be discussed.
+E. The designated investigator shall conclude the investigation as quickly as possible, without compromising thoroughness.
+Unless good cause is shown by the designated investigator satisfactory to the board, which may extend the time for the investigation, the investigation and recommendations to the board shall be delivered to the board member consultant within 60 days of the date that the designated investigator first received the assignment from the board.

+F. Following an investigation, the designated investigator shall report to the board member consultant and together they will make a recommendation to the board for either dismissal of the complaint or proceeding to an informal hearing, consent agreement and order, or formal hearing.
+Following the completion of the investigation, the board member consultant will be recused from final adjudication, deliberations, and voting.

+G. If the designated investigator and board member consultant's recommendation for an informal hearing is accepted by the board, the designated investigator shall notify the licensee or registrant of the time, date, and place of the informal hearing and of the issues to be discussed.
 The licensee or registrant shall appear on a voluntary basis.
 The licensee or registrant shall be advised that the hearing will be informal, no attorneys will be present, and no transcript of the hearing will be made.
 Any witnesses who testify will not be placed under oath, and no subpoenas will be issued.
 The licensee or registrant shall be informed that any statements made at the informal hearing will not be used or introduced at a formal hearing, unless all parties consent.
-If the licensee or registrant notifies the designated investigator that s/he does not wish an informal hearing, or if the licensee or registrant fails or refuses to attend an informal hearing, the informal hearing shall not be held.
-In that event, the board shall initiate a formal disciplinary hearing. - J. A complaint may be resolved by: - 1. a private letter of concern to the licensee, registrant, or other appropriate parties. - 2. a consent agreement and order approved by the board and entered into by the licensee or registrant. - K. The designated investigator shall recommend to the board the initiation of a formal disciplinary hearing if the investigation discloses any of the following: the complaint is sufficiently serious to require a formal adjudication; the licensee or registrant fails to respond to the correspondence by the designated investigator concerning the complaint; the licensee or registrant's response to the designated investigator discloses that further action is necessary; an informal hearing is held but does not resolve all of the issues; or the licensee or registrant refuses to comply with the recommended remedial action.
+If the licensee or registrant notifies the designated investigator that s/he does not wish an informal hearing, or if the licensee fails or refuses to attend an informal hearing, the informal hearing shall not be held.
+In that event, the board shall initiate a formal disciplinary hearing.

+H. A complaint may be resolved by:

+1. a private letter of concern to the licensee, registrant, or other appropriate parties;

+2. a consent agreement and order approved by the board and entered into by the licensee or registrant.

+I. The designated investigator, along with the board member consultant, shall recommend to the board the initiation of a formal disciplinary hearing if the investigation discloses any of the following: the complaint is sufficiently serious to require a formal adjudication; the licensee or registrant fails to respond to the correspondence by the designated investigator concerning the complaint; the licensee or registrant's response to the designated investigator discloses that further action is necessary; an informal hearing is held but does not resolve all of the issues; or the licensee or registrant refuses to comply with the recommended remedial action.